browserengineering/book/book/scheduling-and-threading.md

 ```

 The call to `render` is a forced layout.
 It's needed because
 clicking needs to run hit testing, which in turn requires layout.
+Fixing this
+would require even more fancy technology.

 It's not impossible to move style and layout off the main thread
-"optimistically", but here I outlined some of the reasons it's challenging. for
+"optimistically", but here I outlined some of the reasons it's challenging.
+I
- browsers to do it.
-I expect that at some point in the future it will be
+ expect that at some point in the future it will be achieved (maybe you'll be
- achieved (maybe you'll be the one to do it?).
+ the one to do it?).

 Summary
 =======